Weekly Nutrition Assessment

 - 6-7 = -10

 12. Vegetable Oil.
-How many days last week did you consume oil (olive, canola, corn, avocado), butter, and salad dressings?
+How many days last week did you consume oil (olive, canola, corn, avocado), lard, butter, mayonnaise, salad dressings, spreads, dips, and certain sauces?

 - 0-1 = 0